234–560 hours.

 • Microcom LDS printing — native Microcom 438/478 support

-• Laser printer placards — pallet placards via CUPS/IPP to any network laser
+• Laser printer placards — pallet placards via driverless IPP (no print drivers) to any network laser

 • USPS-compliant tray tags — L-3216A layout, ISS Code 128, correct barcode dimensions